 Corporate Finance and Labor Markets PhD Course

-This is the course information page for "26087 Corporate Finance and Labor Markets," to be held in November 2025 at Hanken in Helsinki (the course is also scheduled to be held in 2026).
+This is the course information page for "26087 Corporate Finance and Labor Markets," to be held in November 2026 at Hanken in Helsinki.
 This course explores the relationship between corporate financial decisions and labor markets, integrating insights from corporate finance and labor economics.
 It is structured around five modules:

 Designed for advanced master’s and PhD students in economics or finance, this course is particularly relevant for those interested in corporate strategy, labor markets, and financial decision-making.
 It provides essential analytical tools for students pursuing careers in finance, consulting, policy analysis, or academia, helping them understand how corporate policies interact with labor markets.
 It also offers valuable insights for students seeking a deeper understanding of how firms’ financial decisions impact their own careers and wages.